klix-app/klix-developer-documentation-website/docs/security.md

 ## JWS Signature

-Private and public key pairs are issued by KLIX PKI (Public Key Infrastructure) server.
+Private and public key pairs are issued by Klix PKI (Public Key Infrastructure) server.
 It is possible to generate a new RSA 2048 key pair in Merchant Console -> Certificates page.
-When clicking “GENERATE NEW CERTIFICATE” private key is downloaded to user machine, and public key is kept in KLIX database.
+When clicking “GENERATE NEW CERTIFICATE” private key is downloaded to user machine, and public key is kept in Klix database.

 ![alt_text](images/merchant_console_generate_new_certificate.png "Generate merchant certificate in Merchant Console")